 (I recommend reviewing Matt 24 now – also Mark 13 and Luke 17:22-36 – if the Holy Spirit has not shown you this yet.
 Know that many theologians are understandably confused with different aspects of this – I just learned that many who teach the doctrine of imminency don’t see that Jesus is speaking of it right here!
 I pray that the Lord is using me to relay this to you effectually.
 I am so very grateful for all the people He used to reveal it to me, albeit in multiple stages.)

 Here is another important gem very few Christians know: but about that day or hour no one knows, is actually a Jewish idiom pertaining to the exact timing of the announcement of the Festival of Trumpets (Lev.
 23:23-25).
 Jesus APPEARS to be saying in Matt.
 24:36 that no one knows when He will come for His Beloved, but the Jews with Him hearing this knew that He was actually bringing to their minds the Festival of Trumpets (Rosh HaShanah).
-This is the only Jewish festival which begins on a new moon, so “no one knows” which of two days or which hour during that two-day period the first sliver of the new moon would be spotted by the priest (thus marking the beginning of the Feast), hence the idiom, “no one knows” the day or the hour.
+This is the only Jewish festival which begins on a new moon, so “no one knows” which of two days or which hour during that two-day period the first sliver of the new moon would be spotted by the two priests (thus marking the beginning of the Feast), hence the idiom, “no one knows” the day or the hour.
 This Jewish festival’s themes are repentance, resurrection, coronation, and a wedding feast!

 Clicking on this link will bring you to an article on another site detailing the eye-opening specifics of this custom; the article is quite lengthy and very detailed, so I advise waiting until after you complete this.
 (Note: The host of the website does not at present see that there are two phases to Jesus’ Second Advent, as evident in his first few paragraphs.
 Please focus instead on the overall gist of his very detailed excerpts from Avi Ben Mordechai’s book “Signs in the Heavens” – particularly the end.)